DonHulieo/don-forklift/README.md

 - Can be used for a specific job (set in the config) or for anyone as an activity
 - Can be configured for multiple warehouses (set in the config) ~ Supports 3 warehouses by default and Ultrunz's Warehouse
 - Earn Bonus Money for completing the job without damaging the pallets
-- A percantage of money earned through deliveries is sent to the business society
+- A percentage of money earned through deliveries is sent to the business society

 ## Installation